 There were both indoor and outdoor shoes.
-These were made of leather, with the cheapest of leather being used for plebeians and slaves shoes, although many slaves went barefoot.
+These were made of leather, with the cheapest of leather being used for plebians and slaves shoes, although many slaves went barefoot.

 The leather was naturally brown, but could also be dyed.
 This was done to represent rank and status.

-Patrician Romans (Ruling families) often wore red shoes.
+Patrician Romans (Ruling families) often work red shoes.

 Outdoor shoes (Calcei)